 The aim here is to experience the scene as deeply as possible, imagining all the sights, sounds, smells and good feelings that go with it, keep bringing yourself back to the scene until it becomes almost impossible to think of anything else.

 Caveat.
 Choose something calming and relaxing, because if you were to imagine scenarios that arouse excitement, you are unlikely be relaxed enough to sleep, let alone marinade!

-And so now while you sleep, your subconscious mind will be focused on happier, healthier, more productive thoughts, working on and producing, new ideas, inspiration and motivation for the day ahead.
+And so now you know what happens to your brain when you sleep, you can start focusing your subconscious mind on happier, healthier, more productive thoughts, working on and producing, new ideas, inspiration and motivation for the day ahead.

 “Change your thoughts and you can change your world.”Norman Vincent Peale

 Gail Marra D.Hyp, MBSCH, is an accomplished Harley Street Clinical Hypnotherapist, writer, speaker and author of the best-selling book “Health Wealth & Hypnosis – The way to a beautiful life”.